Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 <br/>

 ## UI Handler {#page-view-uihandler}

+UI Handlers are scripts which handle visual functionality for BattleUiShared -prefabs.
+They are attached to the top level parent GameObject of the BattleUi -prefab.
+The handler scripts also add listeners to call UiInput methods in BattleGameViewController when the local player gives an UI input.
+In addition to the "Battle" and "Ui" prefixes, the scripts have a "Handler" -suffix.

+BattleUiShared -prefabs can be found in the Assets/Altzone/Resources/Prefabs/BattleUiShared -folder, and the scripts are in the Assets/Altzone/Scripts/BattleUiShared -folder.
+Every one of the BattleUiShared -prefabs has either a BattleUiMovableElement or a BattleUiMultiOrientationElement -script, which allow setting the saved BattleUiMovableElementData.
+BattleUiMovableElementData holds the anchor and orientation information for each BattleUiShared -prefab.
+It is serialized and deserialized in SettingsCarrier using GetBattleUiMovableElementData and SetBattleUiMovableElementData -methods.

 |  Namespace                                          || Class                                                        | Description                                                      |
 | :------------------ | :----------------------------- | :----------------------------------------------------------- | :--------------------------------------------------------------- |